imagitama/phasmophobia-site/faq/index.md

 It is random.
 It could be 10 seconds after the last hunt or could be 5 minutes.
 It depends on the ghost type too.

+### How do I turn off the car alarm?

+Pick up the car key somewhere in the house (usually at the front door in a bowl) and use it on the driver's side door of the car.

 ## Items

 ### Why did my items disappear in the lobby?